top of page

 Building a More Resilient School Community

 When a school prioritizes EQ, the culture shifts.
-Exclusion rates drop, teacher-student relationships improve, and as we noted in our first post on Academic Success, grades inevitably rise.
+Exclusion rates drop, teacher-student relationships improve, and as we noted in our earlier post on Academic Success, grades inevitably rise.

 Comments